Scripps Memorial Hospital La Jolla practices for emergency response

 This was the first time in the nation that a medical facility practiced securing its grounds with the cooperation of law enforcement and the military.

-See the brief timeline below for more information.
-A few of the important exercises included:
+A few of the important exercises from training events included:

 - Landing Marine helicopters on the Scripps La Jolla helipad to off-load San Diego Police Department decontamination teams